assemble/assemble/README.md

 ## Example Projects
 Browse the [examples][assemble-examples] folder to get a better idea of what Assemble can do.
 To build the examples run `grunt examples`.

 ### Build Bootstrap's Grid with JSON or YAML
 This example shows how to use JSON and handlebars templates to manipulate Bootstrap's grid system.
 We only have to define the grid one time using templates, then we can updated the grid columns, rows, and even content from a JSON or YAML file.

 **Screenshot**
 The finished result of the example project looks like this:

 [![grid](https://github.com/assemble/assemble/blob/master/examples/advanced/dest/assets/grid.png?raw=true)](https://github.com/assemble/assemble/blob/master/examples/advanced/dest/assets/grid.png)

 ---

-This is what our handlebars grid looks like:
+This is what our handlebars grid looks like. **_No really, this is the code for the entire grid!_**:

 ``` html
 {{#grid.container}}